Skip to Content

 How to make the banana syrup

-This syrup is made in the style of oleo saccharum.
-If you’re not familiar, oleo saccharum is a citrus peel syrup made by mixing lemon or orange (or lime, or grapefruit) peels with white sugar.
+It’s essentially a citrus peel syrup made by mixing lemon or orange (or lime, or grapefruit) peels with white sugar.
 The mixture is left for an hour or several, and the sugar slowly draws out the rich oils from the peels.
-Oleo saccharum is a great way to add bright citrus flavor to many drinks, from old school punches to lemonade.
+Oleo saccharum is a great way to add bright citrus flavor to many drinks, from those old school punches to simple lemonade.

 a bowl of banana slices in thick syrup next to bananas.

-To make this oleo-style banana syrup, you’ll simply toss sliced ripe bananas with sugar, cover the bowl, and wait an hour.
+To make this macerated banana syrup, you’ll simply toss sliced ripe bananas with sugar, cover the bowl, and wait an hour.
 Next, you can add a small measure of water to help dissolve the last of the sugar crystals, carefully strain out the bananas, and voila!
 While it does take a little bit of patience, it’s very easy and requires no cooking, which means beautiful, fresh banana flavor.
-Find all the details in my Fresh Banana Syrup Recipe.

 Daiquiris are most commonly made with white rum, but you can use an aged rum if you prefer.
 Here I’ve used Copalli White Rum, which is a really interesting, smooth, organic rum from Belize with a distinct grassy flavor.
 The simple format of the Daiquiri makes it a great choice when sampling a new rum.